 Sun-kissed auburn is a "deeper more red base with lighter and less vibrant ends," Sanger says.
 "The main difference between them is the gloss/base color that adds the specific tone you want to see."
 With this specific shade, the highlights will need to be placed close to ends to brighten the overall look and add more dimension.
 "As for aftercare, I recommend the Davines Alchemic Shampoo ($27) and Conditioner ($31) to preserve and enhance the tones in your hair," he says.
 For this shade specifically, use the "Golden" version, because it will keep your strands bright.

 Plum auburn "has a violet tone to it and is overall a deeper auburn," Sanger says.
 This shade can look almost chocolate brown in some lighting because its red tones are less fiery and more subtle.
-It's a shade of auburn for people who are bright color-averse when it comes to their dye preferences and looks like it was practically made for wearing throughout the autumn and winter.
+It's a shade of auburn for bright color-averse people when it comes to their dye preferences and looks like it was practically made for wearing throughout the autumn and winter.
 Sanger recommends using the same Davines Alchemic Shampoo ($27) and Conditioner ($31) he recommended for sun-kissed auburn, but this time in the "Silver" version, as to keep the cool plum undertones intact.

 True Red Auburn

 "When I formulate for clients and a fiery auburn is desired, it is very important not to go too far from the natural color so as not to throw off the eye color or skin color.
-Too many times reds are unsuccessful because they go too fiery at the base (or root), drawing away the woman’s natural God-given coloring."
+Too many times, reds are unsuccessful because they go too fiery at the base (or root), drawing away from the woman’s natural God-given coloring."